 One of my great supporters — a gay man, one of my favorite people in the world — has been sober for over 14 years.
 Today, he enjoys high-octane, intense sex, including fisting.
 He’s one of several sober (and mostly-sober) fisters I’m happy to know.
 It’s powerful to speak with these people because we all can connect to this struggle.
 We all know what it’s like to be tired and coming down after an intense two-day sex spree and filled with regret.
 For the most part, we all have rejected the shame and religiosity of 12-step.

 Find people like this.
 Find playmates like this.
-If you suspect that you need to take a break and reset, you probably do, and there’s no better time than the present (literally, we’re in the middle of a pandemic, so you should already be on a sex freeze).
+If you suspect that you need to take a break and reset, you probably do, and there’s no better time than the present (literally, we’re in the middle of a pandemic, so you should already be on something of a sex freeze).

-I’ve been on a bit of a sex break because of the pandemic.
+I’ve been on a sex break because of the pandemic.
 I know I’ll get back into it soon, and I know I’ll probably use again someday, but I also know that I’ve built a shame-free support network that will be there if and when I do.
 This network includes a substance abuse counselor I talk to every Friday.
 This counselor is not committed to total abstinence — his focuses are harm reduction, moderation, and healthy management — and that has made a world of difference.
 There are currently no widely successful 12-step alternatives that don’t involve total abstinence, so the onus falls on us to create these support networks for ourselves.

 I find hope — and you should find hope — in the fact that many men enjoy the sex we like without drugs.
 It will take some time and work to get there, and doing so may demand some extended breaks and periods of self-reflection, but working in that direction is worth the work and beats the alternative — steadily worsening until your life falls apart.